-This refers to defects that render the property unfit for the intended use or which diminish the possible use in such a way that the purchaser would have not completed the transaction if the latter had known of the defect.
-There is no liability for defects that are manifest or apparent to the naked eye, or for defects which are not apparent but which should have been known by the purchaser when the purchaser is an expert in the field.
+This refers to defects that render the property unfit for the intended use or which diminish the possible use in such a way that the buyer wouldn't have completed the transaction if the latter had known of the defect.
+There is no liability for defects that are manifest or apparent to the naked eye, or for defects which aren't apparent but which should have been known by the buyer when the buyer is an expert in the field.
 The seller is liable even for defects which were unknown to it, unless otherwise agreed by the parties.

-As a result, if the seller was aware of the defects that caused the liability it would be liable to repay the price and expenses associated with the transfer as well as damages to the purchaser.
+As a result, if the seller was aware of the defects that caused the liability it would be liable to repay the price and expenses associated with the transfer as well as damages to the buyer.
 When the seller was unaware of the defects, there would be no obligation to pay damages.

-While the parties may freely amend or waive the legal liability regime and agree specific liability events, it is important that the purchaser carries out a certain amount of legal, technical and, if applicable, environmental due diligence before completing the purchase, especially when the purchaser is a professional real estate investor.
+While the parties may freely amend or waive the legal liability regime and agree specific liability events, it is important that the buyer carries out a certain amount of legal, technical and, if applicable, environmental due diligence before completing the purchase, especially when the buyer is a professional real estate investor.

-Legal due diligence should cover, at least, the following aspects:
+- (i) Legal due diligence should cover, at least, the following aspects:

-- (i) title and encumbrances;
+- (ii) title and encumbrances;

-- (ii) leases and other thirdparty rights;
+- (iii) leases and other third-party rights;

-- (iii) existing financing, if any (when the purchaser means to subrogate in the borrower's position);
+- (iv) existing financing, if any (when the buyer means to subrogate in the borrower's position);

-- (iv) licenses and zoning aspects;
+- (v) licenses and zoning aspects;

-- (v) payment of taxes affecting the property;
+- (vi) payment of taxes affecting the property;

-- (vi) condominium issues; and
+- (vii) condominium issues; and

-- (vii) litigation, if applicable.
+- (viii) litigation, if applicable.

-Under the Spanish Civil Code, the seller pays the notarial fees relating to the public deed that formalizes the transfer, while the purchaser is responsible for those relating to the issuance of copies of the deed (this means that, in practice, the seller would pay around 90% of the notarial fee and the purchaser pays the remaining 10%).
-However, it is common practice for the purchaser to pay all notarial fees.
+Under the Spanish Civil Code, the seller pays the notarial fees relating to the public deed that formalizes the transfer, while the buyer is responsible for those relating to the issuance of copies of the deed (this means that, in practice, the seller would pay around 90% of the notarial fee and the buyer pays the remaining 10%).
+However, it is common practice for the buyer to pay all notarial fees.
 Since notarial fees can be negotiated with the notary, the party that will pay the fees is generally the one to choose the notary.